radareorg/blog/content/posts/openai.md

 * **2 months** for general learning and experimentation with simple examples.
 * **2 months** to document and refine efficient "prompt engineering" techniques that realistically help reverse engineers perform daily tasks.
 * **2 months** to devise higher complexity tasks such as generate new supported architectures.

+## Set of questions or problems you hope your project will answer or address

+1. Is it possible to generate a r2 target architecture decoder/disassembler/analyzer/emulator based on the other architectures present in the codebase?
+2. Is it possible to assist users with firmware analysis of a microcontroller given that datasheets and other pieces of information such as CMSIS-SVD definitions have been trained on OpenAI's GPT-4 LLM?
+   1. More specifically, can SVD (microcontroller peripheral mappings) be generated and applied successfully to assist firmware analysis
+3. How do YARA signatures perform compared with crafted prompts against OpenAI's GPT-4?
+4. Can OpenAI's code interpreter assist r2 developers and users by providing answers to general binary layout questions such as ELF sections, debug symbols, demangling, etc...
+5. Explore the possibility to translate between ESIL (Radare2) and Sleight (Ghidra) architecture and static emulation languages.
+This is uncharted territory that can highly benefit from LLMs, extracting commonalities between the two approaches.

+Those are just a small subset of questions that barely scratch the surface on how OpenAI can inform and help Radare2.

+## Description of methodologies and approaches used in the project

+For the aforementioned question 1, we would train a model that has specific data about the code structure of different already-implemented architectures.

+On question 2, we could use https://github.com/modm-io microcontroller datasheet extraction principles to inform the LLM about the general structure and particularities of several different architectures of microcontrollers.

+When exploring YARA signatures, we would start with the naive approach which would be loading the corpus of malware (and other) signatures and have GPT-4 infer some general structure of arbitrary (and/or specially crafted) input binaries.

+Last but not least, we'd investigate how to extend Github Copilot-like code assistant for Radare2's codebase but using OpenAI APIs instead.

+## Expected results of the project

+During the first 2-4 months we expect the usefulness of our results to be relatively limited due to its experimental nature.
+However, as we refine our training and prompts, we could reach a point where we could significantly improve the "coverage" of supported architectures for Radare2 and accelerate its development pace.